whymarrh/whymarrh.com/src/style/js.md

 Objects
 -------

-1. Use the literal syntax for object declaration,
+1. Use the literal syntax for object declaration
-1. Quote keys as string.
+1. Quote keys

 Example: